lbb/lbb.github.io/content/posts/super-srt.md

 ## Mentions

-Big thanks to the resources that gave me the inspiration to do this, check those projects out:
+Big thanks to the resources that gave me the inspiration to write this; check those projects out:

 * <https://github.com/kellegous/go> A DNS based `go/` link shortener